Tingting0618/AutoTranslation_ReverseGeocode/README.md

-# AutoTranslation_ReverseGeocode
+# Auto Translation and Reverse Geocoding
-This notebook walks through the auto translation and reverse geocoding processes.
+This notebook walks through auto-translation and reverse-geocoding processes.

 ### Example: